ibm-cloud-docs/EventStreams/monitoring.md

 | [IAM ID bytes out quota used percentage](#ibm_eventstreams_iam_id_bytes_out_quota_used_percentage) |  ![Checkmark icon](../icons/checkmark-icon.svg)  |   |  |
 {: caption="Table 6.
 Metrics available for quotas" caption-side="bottom"}

-Kafka quotas use sampling to determine how long clients should be paused for before they can send or receive more data.
-For unpredictable workloads, or configurations that result in quota decisions being made using only a few samples, you may observe the percentage quota used metric being above 100%.
+Kafka quotas use sampling to determine how long clients should be paused before they can send or receive more data.
+For unpredictable workloads, or configurations that result in quota decisions being made using only a few samples, you might observe the percentage quota used metric going above 100%.

 ### Authentication failures
 {: #ibm_eventstreams_kafka_authentication_failure_total}